guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

 ## MIMIC-III Notes Processing Script

 This Python script is designed to merge annotation data with patient notes and prescription data from the MIMIC-III clinical database.
-The script takes annotation data, merges it with relevant clinical data from MIMIC-III, and outputs a combined corpus with additional demographic and prescription information.
+The script takes annotation data, merges it with relevant clinical data from MIMIC-III, and outputs a combined corpus with additional demographic and prescription information..

 ### Requirements